- Traditional Medicare (Part A & B)

 Medicare forms a significant portion of the elderly’s security.
 Majority of them have incomes less than $22,000 and savings below $77,000.
 40% have more than three chronic conditions.
 20% of the elderly are eligible for Medicare and Medicaid.

 Total revenue for Medicare – $532.7 billion (2012)

 Where does the money for Medicare originate?

 - 38% – Payroll Taxes

 Where does Medicare spend all its money?

 Future of Medicare Financing

 There is concern that the program was relying on the general treasury for its bills.
-The payrolls taxes trust fund will not be able to support it at the current rate, but this situation has been projected in the past, so Congress has always made changes to the program to keep it sustainable (like changing the DRG rates).
+The payroll taxes trust fund will not be able to support it at the current rate, but this situation has been projected in the past, so Congress has always made changes to the program to keep it sustainable (like changing the DRG rates).

 How can Medicare increase its sustainability?

-- Increase pay roll taxes
+- Increase payroll taxes